The Price Isn’t Always Right. Ransomware is on the Rise.

 - Double extortion ransomware increased nearly 500% in 2021

-- Bitcoin is a digital currency (also called crypto-currency) ...
-More (BTC) remains the preferred payment system, but Monero (XMR) has jumped sharply in adoption by ransomware groups
+- The term "Bitcoin" can either refer to Bitcoin the network, ...
+More (BTC) remains the preferred payment system, but Monero (XMR) is an open-source cryptocurrency created in Apr...
+More (XMR) has jumped sharply in adoption by ransomware groups

 - The first six months of 2021 saw payments to ransomware groups of $590m, an increase of 42% over the whole of 2020